wormholer/KAP-manual/en/analyzer/analyzer.en.md

+## KyAnalyzer Self-service Agile BI Tools

-> KyAnalyzer is developed by Kyligence based on Saiku.
-KyAnalyzer automatize some unecessary operations to make user analyze data easier and quicker.
+KyAnalyzer is developed based on open source MOLAP Tools [Saiku](https://github.com/OSBI/saiku).
+KyAnalyzer has integrated with KAP(Kylin) seemlessly, to make user analyze data easier and quicker.

->
-> This document is based on KyAnalyzer version 0.2.
+Compared with Saiku, KyAnalyzer has included the following enhancements and bug fixes:

+- Support sync cube from KAP
+- Support online editing Schema
+- Support integrate KAP user authentication
+- Support Distinct Count
+- Support embed report into third-party dashboard
+- Fix many Saiku bugs

 ###Pre-Condition

 * KAP should be version 2.1 or later
 * Apache Kylin version should be 1.5.4.1 or later.
-* KyAnalyzer does not supprt *left join*,you should use *inner join* when create cube mode in KAP.
+* KyAnalyzer does not supprt *left join*, you should use *inner join* when create cube mode in KAP.

 ### Install
 Get the package KyAnalyzer-{version}.zip from Kyligence Inc, and download the customized mondrian mondrian-kylin-{version}.jar from GitHub kylin-mondrian repository: (https://github.com/Kyligence/kylin-mondrian/blob/master/build/), if the version is updated, please use the latest jar.